robert-damoc/dish-suggestion-pennylane/README.md

 To start the app, just run `rails s`

 If you want to do live changes in the UI, also run `./bin/webpack-dev-server`

+You can also access the app the the following link: [Heroku App](https://dish-suggestion-pennylane.herokuapp.com/)